nathaniel-auvil/nathaniel-auvil/README.md

 - 👋 Hi, I’m @nathaniel-auvil
 - 👀 I’m interested in ... solving problems
 - 🌱 I’m currently learning ...
-Node
+Vibe coding with Python in Cursor
 - 💞️ I’m looking to collaborate on a space based strategy MMO I have been toying with for over a decade
 - 📫 How to reach me ...